 Social Conformity

-In this regard, Maimonides states, “It is a natural tendency of man to be influenced in his ideas and conduct by his fellows and associates, and to follow the usage of the people of his state.
-Because thereof, it is necessary for man to be in the company of the righteous, and to sit near the wise, in order to learn from their conduct, and to distance himself from the evil-doers who follow the path of darkness, in order not to learn from their conduct (Mishneh Torah, Human Dispositions 6:1)”.
+However, peer pressure can also have positive effects, inspiring self-improvement.
+Humans are inherently social and thrive within the support of family, friends, and community.
+As Maimonides teaches, “It is a natural tendency of man to be influenced in his ideas and conduct by his fellows and associates, and to follow the usage of the people of his state.
+Because thereof, it is necessary for man to be in the company of the righteous, and to sit near the wise, in order to learn from their conduct, and to distance himself from the evil-doers who follow the path of darkness, in order not to learn from their conduct” (Mishneh Torah, Human Dispositions 6:1).

-One of the secrets to the continuity of the Jewish people is that we have managed to maintain our faith in G-d and stay connected to our roots, traditions, and community even when it was discouraged or prohibited by our host countries.
-We have the courage and conviction to stand up for truth in public and act in accordance with our beliefs, even when the majority of the world's population may behave differently.
+One of the secrets to the continuity of the Jewish people is our ability to maintain faith in G-d and stay connected to our roots, traditions, and communities, even when these were discouraged or prohibited by our host countries.
+We continue to stand up for truth and live according to our beliefs, even when the majority of the world might differ.

-In this week’s Torah portion, Lech Lecha, we learn about our forefather Abraham, the founder of the Jewish people.
-Despite the fact that Abraham’s entire family, along with the rest of the world population at that time, were all pagans and idolaters, Abraham was not afraid to challenge the status quo and discover the truth of G-d’s existence and eventually, together with his wife Sarah, teach monotheism to the world.
+This week's Torah portion, Lech Lecha, recounts the journey of our forefather Abraham, the founder of the Jewish people.
+Though his parents and much of the world were idol-worshippers, Abraham courageously questioned the status quo, discovered the truth of G-d's existence, and, together with his wife Sarah, introduced monotheism to the world.

-As Maimonides explains, “As soon as this giant (i.e. Abraham) was weaned he commenced to busy his mind, in his infancy he commenced to think by day and by night, and would encounter this enigma: How is it possible that this planet should continuously be in motion and have no leader—and who, indeed, causes it to revolve, it being impossible that it should revolve itself?...He knew that there is One God; He leads the planet; He created everything; and in all that is there is no god save He….
+Maimonides describes Abraham's spiritual journey: “As soon as this giant (i.e., Abraham) was weaned he commenced to busy his mind, in his infancy he commenced to think by day and by night, and would encounter this enigma: How is it possible that this planet should continuously be in motion and have no leader—and who, indeed, causes it to revolve, it being impossible that it should revolve itself?...He knew that there is One G-d; He leads the planet; He created everything; and in all that is there is no god save He….
 There he stood up anew and called out in a great voice to the whole world, to let them know that there is One God for the whole universe, and unto Him it is proper to render service.
-And thus he went onward with his proclamations from city to city, and from government to government, until he attained the land of Canaan amidst his outcry, even as it is said: "And called there on the name of the Lord, the Everlasting G-d" (Genesis 21.33).
+And thus he went onward with his proclamations from city to city, and from government to government, until he attained the land of Canaan amidst his outcry, even as it is said: "And called there on the name of the Lord, the Everlasting G-d" (Genesis 21:33).

-We each have the responsibility and privilege to complete the mission which Abraham began almost four thousand years ago and usher in the final redemption with the coming of Moshiach when truth will be revealed to the entire world.
-As Maimonides states, “He (i.e. Moshiach) will then improve the entire world, motivating all the nations to serve God together, as Tzephaniah 3:9 states: 'I will transform the peoples to a purer language that they all will call upon the name of G-d and serve Him with one purpose (Mishneh Torah, Laws of Kings 11).''
+We each bear the responsibility and privilege to continue Abraham's mission, preparing the world for ultimate redemption with the coming of Moshiach, when truth will be universally acknowledged.
+As Maimonides describes, “He (i.e., Moshiach) will then improve the entire world, motivating all the nations to serve God together, as Tzephaniah 3:9 states: 'I will transform the peoples to a purer language that they all will call upon the name of G-d and serve Him with one purpose'” (Mishneh Torah, Laws of Kings 11).

 Next